Jeeno Thitikul

 On 27 March 2022, Thitikul won for the first time on the LPGA Tour at the JTBC Classic.
 While still age 19 in September 2022, Thitikul had two wins on the professional LPGA Tour and four wins on the Ladies European Tour.

-On 31 October 2022, Thitikul became the number one ranked golfer in the Women's World Golf Rankings, and was considered to be the fastest rising star in golf.
+On 31 October 2022, Thitikul became the number one ranked golfer in the Women's World Golf Rankings, and was considered to be the fastest rising star in golf at the time.
 On 10 November, she was named the 2022 LPGA Tour Rookie of the Year.

-In 2023, Thitikul won the Vare Trophy for the lowest scoring average on the LPGA Tour.

-In November 2024, she won the CME Group Tour Championship and earned a prize of $4 million.
-This result, as well as her others during the season, earned her $6,059,309 on the LPGA tour in 2024.
-This set a new record for single-season earnings on the LPGA Tour, and both Thitikul and Nelly Korda (who earned $4,391,930) surpassed the previous record of $4,364,994 set by Lorena Ochoa during the 2007 season.
-As a result, Thitikul also led the 2024 LPGA money list.
+In November 2024 and 2025, she won the CME Group Tour Championship, earning a prize of $4 million each year, while also leading the LPGA money list in 2025, and recording the lowest scoring average in LPGA history (68.68) - her second time winning the Vare Trophy (2023).

-Thitikul returned to the number one position of the Women's World Golf Rankings in August, 2025.
+Thitikul returned to the number one position of the Women's World Golf Rankings in August 2025.

 Early life

-Thitikul was born on 20 February 2003 in Ban Pong, Ratchaburi to Montree and Siriwan Thitikul.
-Her introduction to golf came at a young age, with her father offering her the choice between golf and tennis at just six years old.
-She chose golf after watching pictures of both sports on YouTube.
+Thitikul was born on 20 February 2003 in Ban Pong, Ratchaburi, to Montree and Siriwan Thitikul.
+She began playing golf at age six after her father offered her a choice between golf and tennis.
+After viewing both sports on YouTube, she chose golf.

-Thitikul honed her skills and graduated from Sarasas Witaed Nakhonpathom School in Nakhon Pathom.
-She is also known by her nickname, "Jeen" or "Jeeno".
+Thitikul attended Sarasas Witaed Nakhonpathom School in Nakhon Pathom, from which she later graduated.
+She has been known by the nicknames "Jeen" and "Jeeno".